todbadrakh/aerosols/docs/configurational-sampling.rst

 Genetic Algorithm-Based Configurational Sampling
 ------------------------------------------------

-The goal here is to obtain a list of configurations, and their associated ``.xyz`` files.
-To do this, we must first obtain the optimized geometries of the water molecule and the glycine molecule.
+The goal here is to obtain a list of configurations by determining the lowest energy geometries of the cluster.
+To do this, we use the OGOLEM program to run a genetic algorithm which can identify these low-energy structures.

 Change directory to the genetic algorithm directory.